 - Economic damages can be measured through receipts, lost wages, etc.

 - If you claim economic damages, you must be able to present evidence that shows that you lost money because you were discriminated against.
-This type of evidence may include things such as bills for additional storage costs in a housing case, or expenses related to searching for
+This type of evidence may include things such as bills for additional storage costs in a housing case, or expenses related to searching for a new place to live.

 Trying to Show the Hearing Examiner that You Suffered Damages